 The Crash Pad Gallery

-Co-created an exhibition space dedicated to the intersection of arts and engineering
+Exhibition space dedicated to the intersection of arts and engineering

-(Northrop Grumman Corporation, 2016)
+Northrop Grumman Corporation, 2016

 Redondo Beach, California — The Crash Pad is a public-facing Northrop Grumman initiative aimed at recognizing the beauty, ingenuity, and industrial feats of the tech, aerospace, and maker industries.
 This initiative currently manifests itself as a naturally intriguing 5,000+ square foot gallery surreptitiously nestled in a warehouse among discarded composite airplane molds and forgotten space hardware.
 While sharing a building with the FabLab next door, the two spaces enable a critical mass of creativity designed as environments for inspiration, invention, STEAM and problem solving.